 Sue Ryder St John's Hospice supports people through the most difficult times of their lives.
-Our doctors, nurses and carers give people the compassion and expert care they need to help them live the best life they possibly can.
+Our doctors, nurses and carers give people the compassionate, expert care they need to help them live the best life they possibly can.

-Sue Ryder St John’s is a 15-bed hospice in Moggerhanger, Bedfordshire set in its own tranquil grounds with beautiful views of farmland and fields.
+Sue Ryder St John’s Hospice is in Moggerhanger, Bedfordshire, set in its own peaceful grounds.

 Family support services

 Sue Ryder Nurses and counsellors understand how families, and children, can be affected when someone close to them is ill.
 We counsel and advise people from diagnosis onwards, during life-limiting conditions, and we also offer bereavement counselling after a loved one has died.

 At St John’s, we have specialist palliative care social workers, experienced counsellors and a spiritual care lead or chaplain to advise and support you.
 We offer one-to-one therapy sessions and family meetings.